Two-Qubit Module Based on Phonon-Coupled Ge Hole-Spin Qubits: Design, Fabrication, and Readout at 1-4 K

 Time-domain control experiments---Rabi oscillations, Ramsey fringes, Hahn echo, and, where useful, Carr--Purcell--Meiboom--Gill (CPMG) sequences---quantify coherence in the $1$--$4~\mathrm{K}$ window. ~\cite{petta2005coherent,yoneda2018quantum,petit2020universal,hendrickx2020fast} From these data we extract the inhomogeneous dephasing time $T_2^\ast$, the echo coherence time $T_2$, and the EDSR Rabi frequency for realistic drive amplitudes, as illustrated in Fig.~\ref{fig:experimental_program}(b).
 Systematic sweeps versus temperature and field orientation will help identify dominant decoherence mechanisms (e.g., charge noise, phonon-induced dephasing, or residual hyperfine coupling) and quantify the benefit of the phonon-engineered environment. ~\cite{huang2014phonondephasing,khaetskii2001spinrelax,benito2019phononspin}

-A practical near-term target is $T_2^\ast \gtrsim 1~\mu\mathrm{s}$ and $T_2 \gtrsim 10$--$50~\mu\mathrm{s}$ at operating points where single-qubit gate times (set by the Rabi frequency) lie in the $10$--$100~\mathrm{ns}$ range.
+A practical near-term target for first-generation suspended devices is $T_2^\ast \gtrsim 1~\mu\mathrm{s}$ and $T_2 \gtrsim 10$--$50~\mu\mathrm{s}$ at operating points where single-qubit gate times (set by the Rabi frequency) lie in the $10$--$100~\mathrm{ns}$ range.